wp-plugins/nvd3-visualisations/readme.txt

 2. 4 FAST STEPS of New Chart: 1)CLONE from Gallery, 2)FEED IN Own Data, 3)EDIT Post/Page of WP Normally, and 4)PUBLISH It.

 == Changelog ==

+= 1.5.10 =
+Version 1.5.10 -
+More spices & impressive effects for infographics.
+Let there be **shadows** and there is the option for that.
+How about **background-image** or **background-color** ?
+No problem, there they are.
+Examples of coloring improved to document it all better & gallery looks more interesting, too.

 = 1.5.9 =
 Version 1.5.9 -